Starninja666/einsteinpy/CONTRIBUTING.rst

 Documentation
 -------------

-Documentation can always be improved and made easier to understand for newcomers.
+Documentation can Alwayyyyys be improved and made easier to understand for newcomers.
 The docs are stored in text files under the `docs/source` directory, so if you think anything can be improved there please edit the files and proceed in the same way as with `code writing`_.